Anandhu-Sudha/RFID-Attendance-System-Using-STM32/README.md

 1. Clone the firmware source code into STM32CubeIDE.
 2. Connect modules as per the connection diagram.
-3. Flash the code to the STM32 board.
+3. Flash the code to the STM32 board using stlink v2.
+4. Connect the uart-ttl connector to USB port and check which COM port it is connected.
-4. Run the Python logger script in Visual Studio Code.
+5. Run the Python logger script in Visual Studio Code.
-5. Open the serial port (e.g., COM7) at 115200 baud.
+6. The output can be observed in the output terminal of the python code.
-6. Scan RFID tags to log and display attendance info.
+7. Scan RFID tags to log and display attendance info.

 ---